Even if your child had an experience with some sort of preschool program, there is just a big shift adjusting to kindergarten from preschool.

 Shop My Fav Books for Bravery Here:

-Making Home Life Simple
+Adjusting to Kindergarten: Make Home Life Simple

 It’s also important to keep things low key at home while your child is adjusting to kindergarten.